closesttopurple/THE-HUMAN-SERVER/README.md

 I also have *karisbooru*, a tag-based image hosting service.

 ### How to contact me?
 You can find my email and social media at https://closesttopurple.org.
 Social media would probably be easier.
 Just don't message me on steam...
-Why would you ?
+Why would you ?\
+You can also join the discord <a href="https://discord.gg/UPgmp8mJu3"><u>here.</u></a>

 ### Plans For the Future
 * Transcribing NieR's novellas from my English copy of <i>Grimoire NieR Revised Edition</i> and making outlines for Yonah's Diary, Interviews, weapon stories, and the text adventures.